rmehta125/Research_Portfolio/SouthPoleAitken/README.md

 </table>

 The impactor was assumed to have a radius of 200 km and no core.
-For this project, I analyzed the pressure and energy delievered during the collision and visualized the effect of the impact on the lunar body.
+For this project, I analyzed the pressure and energy delievered during the collision.
 Additionally, I analyzed the formation of the initial crater rim and its radius.
 This was determined by finding all particles that were launched into orbit during impact using the program DetermineTracers.py.
 Then, at the final timestep of the simulation, each of these particles were tracked and their final position was plotted.

 ## Results and Conclusions